-Nicholas Coles holds BA and MA degrees from Oxford University and MA and PhD degrees from SUNY, Buffalo, and has been a member of Pitt’s English Department since 1980.
+Nicholas Coles holds BA and MA degrees from Oxford University and MA and PhD degrees from SUNY Buffalo, and has been a member of Pitt’s English Department since 1980.
 For many years he directed the Western Pennsylvania Writing Project, and he was until 2011 a Field Director of the National Writing Project, based at the University of California at Berkeley, working with teachers to improve students’ writing and academic performance in K-12 schools.
-He was Pitt’s director of Composition from 2004 to 2008.
+He was Pitt’s Director of Composition from 2004 to 2008.

-Coles teaches and writes about literacy and pedagogy, working-class literature, contemporary poetry, environmentalism and climate change.
+Research and Publications: Coles teaches and writes about working-class literature, contemporary poetry, detective fiction and crime drama, environmental writing, and climate change.
 His articles have appeared in College English and many other journals and edited collections.
 He is the co-editor, with Peter Oresick, of two collections of poetry about work: Working Classics: Poems on Industrial Life (1990) and For a Living: The Poetry of Work (1995), both from the University of Illinois Press.

 Recent Graduate Courses

 Writing / Class

-- Narratives of Teaching and Learning
+Narratives of Teaching and Learning

-- Seminar in Pedagogy
+Seminar in Pedagogy

 Recent Undergraduate Courses

-- Freshman Seminar: Exploring Social Identity
+Freshman Seminar: Exploring Social Identity

 Freshman Seminar: Whodunnit?